 Liaising with teaching staff to provide particular support to targeted pupils to raise achievement and provide support to enable them to overcome barriers to learning.

-Work as a team with other members of school staff in order to assess individual needs of each targeted pupil.
+Work as a member of the pastoral team, and with other members of school staff in order to assess individual needs of each targeted pupil.

-Identification of those pupils who need extra help to overcome barriers to learning inside and outside school.
+Support teaching, SEN and other staff in identifying those pupils ,who are in danger of becoming disengaged and/or underachieving, who need extra help to overcome barriers to learning inside and outside school.

 Support the development and implementation of individual action plans for targeted pupils who need particular support.

+Develop positive relationships with pupils, staff and families

 To develop a 1:1 relationship with pupils requiring particular support with the aim of addressing points defined in the action plan and engaging them with activities and opportunities.